Dear Dr. B,

 Real and Raw

 I’m so sorry for your pain.
-I have great compassion because yes, I have been there.
+I have great compassion because I have been experienced times when my emotions were raw.
 It’s in times like that when we really want our friends to understand and to be able to help and comfort us.
 But that’s often when, try as they might, if they haven’t walked through similar trials, they might not be able to understand.

 As I prayed about my response, I felt like God reminded me that even when our friends and family members may not understand this depth of emotion, He does.
 He has been in that position.